unibypass51/parallel-ai-macos-overlay-lockdown/README.md

 * Understand complex topics
 * Get detailed explanations
-* Speed up their study workflow
+* Speed up their studies
-* Organize learning material
-* Analyze documents and slides

 ---

 ## 💼 Professional Use

-Parallel AI can also be used in professional environments for:
+Parallel AI can also be used in professional contexts for:

 * Document analysis
 * Writing support
 * Quick research
 * Content review
 * Information management
-* Productivity improvement
+* Increased productivity

 ---